top of page

 8. Retirement and Withdrawal Planning to Avoid Clawbacks

-• Timing RRSP to RRIF conversions
+• Timing RRSP to RRIF conversions to control taxable income

-• Managing RRIF minimum withdrawals
+• Managing RRIF minimum withdrawals once they begin

-• Avoiding Old Age Security (OAS) clawbacks
+• Avoiding or reducing Old Age Security (OAS) clawbacks

-• Coordinating pension income with TFSA withdrawals
+• Coordinating pension income with TFSA withdrawals to preserve benefits

 Final Thoughts: Reducing Taxes Is Part of Smart Investing